 Safety: Cloves contain chemicals that may slow your ability to heal, so talk to your doctor if you take blood thinners or have recently had surgery before consuming clove tea.

-Feverfew is an herb with a long history of medicinal use.
-Many studies have evaluated the use of feverfew in migraine treatment.
+Feverfew is an herb with a long history of medicinal use. have evaluated the use of feverfew in migraine treatment.
 In addition to treating general headache pain, feverfew may even help to prevent migraines.

 Where to buy: You can buy feverfew teabags online.